nvidia-holoscan/holohub/applications/ssd_detection_endoscopy_tools/app_dev_process/README.md

 ```
 This is where we gain speedup.

-The same method of looking for GPU optimized implementations of postprocessing logic in existing frameworks (PyTorch, Tensorflow, RAPIDS, Cupy) can apply to any model's needs, and it is very easy to use any Python functions from those frameworks thanks to the tensor interoperability in the Python API, which is a new feature in Holoscan SDK v0.4.
+The same method of looking for GPU optimized implementations of postprocessing logic in existing frameworks (PyTorch, Tensorflow, RAPIDS, Cupy) can apply to any model's needs, and it is very easy to use any Python functions from those frameworks thanks to the tensor interoperability in the Python API, which was introduced in Holoscan SDK v0.4.
 When you bring your own models into Holoscan, you could import the GPU optimized functions in familiar frameworks directly to the Holoscan SDK in this way.

 #### **Result**
-With [`ssd_step2_route1.py`](../ssd_step2_route1.py), the app runs at ~90 FPS (see top left corner of the following screen capture) on the NVIDIA IGX Orin DevKit (Early Access).
+With [`ssd_step2_route1.py`](../ssd_step2_route1.py), the app runs at ~90 FPS (see top left corner of the following screen capture) on the NVIDIA IGX Orin DevKit.

 ![ssd step2 route 1](./images/ssd_step2_route1.PNG)